 This email by author Helena Hunting instantly envokes a warm, summery feeling with her choice of background image.
 The light floorboards wrap the newsletter content up in cozy beach house vibes.
 Perfect for a summer romance.

 If your newsletter promotes alien books, you want to get a little spacey with the background design.

-If you’re using an HTML email upload, you’re responsible for coding the background image.
-There are different ways to do so, for example by using table background attributes, inline CSS or embedded CSS.
+If you’re using an HTML email template upload, you’re responsible for coding the background image.
+There are different ways to do so, for example by using table background attributes, inline CSS styles or embedded CSS.

-When you’re a MailerLite customer, you can send custom HTML emails by uploading a zip file, importing from URL or directly pasting the code.
+When you’re a MailerLite customer, you can send custom HTML emails by uploading a zip file, importing via URL or directly pasting the code.
 With the automatic CSS inline editor, you can improve the code.
 The newsletter background can be previewed on desktop and mobile.